-If you use PARTITION_AGGR to perform operations for specific time periods using an offset, for example, an operation on the quarters for different years, you must make sure that every quarter is represented.
+□ If you use PARTITION_AGGR to perform operations for specific time periods using an offset, for example, an operation on the quarters for different years, you must make sure that every quarter is represented.
 If some quarters are missing for some years, the offset will not access the correct data.
 In this case, generate a HOLD file that has every quarter represented for every year (you can use BY QUARTER ROWS OVER 1 OVER 2 OVER 3 OVER 4) and use PARTITION_AGGR on the HOLD file.

-PARTITION_REF: Using Prior Field Values in Calculations
+PARTITION_REF: Using Prior or Subsequent Field Values in Calculations

 Use of LAST in a calculation retrieves the LAST value of the specified field the last time this calculation was performed.
-The PARTITION_REF function enables you to specify both how many rows back to go in order to retrieve a prior value, and a sort break within which the prior value calculation will be contained.
+The PARTITION_REF function enables you to specify both how many rows back or forward to go in the output in order to retrieve a value, and a sort break within which the retrieval will be contained.

-Syntax: How to Retrieve Prior Field Values for Use in a Calculation prefix
+Syntax: How to Retrieve Prior or Subsequent Field Values for Use in a Calculation

-PARTITION_REF([prefix.]field, {sortfield|TABLE}, -offset)
+PARTITION_REF([prefix.]field, reset_key, offset)